-When you are involved in a trucking accident, a DC rollover truck accident lawyer can help.
-We understand you have many questions.
+If you were involved in a rollover truck accident in Washington, DC, chances are you are dealing with catastrophic injuries and have many questions.
 Will you be able to provide for your family if you cannot work?
 How will you get to work if your car was damaged?
 How will you pay for your medical bills?
 Will your injuries result in lifelong health problems?
 Fortunately, our DC rollover truck accident lawyer can help.

-The DC rollover accident lawyers of Regan Zambri Long can answer all your questions.
-If you or a loved one were injured in a truck rollover, or if a family member was killed, contact the experienced truck accident attorneys of Regan Zambri Long.
-Call us at (202) 960-4596 for your free consultation.
+The DC rollover truck accident lawyers of Regan Zambri Long can answer all your questions.
+If you or a loved one were injured in a truck rollover, or if a family member was killed, call us at (202) 960-4596 for your free consultation.

 Many large truck rollover crashes are fatal to people in other cars involved in the crash.
 Smaller cars, and even trucks, are no match for the size and weight of a large semi-truck that rolls over.
 In fact, according to the federal motor carrier safety administration, called the National Highway Traffic Safety Administration (NHTSA), drivers and passengers in a passenger vehicle are four times more likely to be severely injured or killed than most drivers of semi-trucks in truck accidents.